Logikable/react-flow.js/flow.js/README.md

 React-dnd requires every drag source to have an item type.
 This allows the drop target to both filter out unwanted drag sources as well as identify which item is being dropped.
 This information is passed to both classes during initialization as parameters.

 It is also possible for your drag sources and drop targets to relay information about the location, distance travelled, item type, etc. to its child component.
 This is done through a collect function, which simply returns a dictionary that the developer can configure to have any data.
 The collect function is also passed as a parameter to both classes.
 Using the state monitoring feature, this can also be used to pass data from the drag source to the drop target.

+A good example of data that is regularly passed through the collect function is the `dropTarget()` and `dragSource()` functions, attributes of the `connect` objects passed to the collect function.
+These functions allow the developer to register a JSX element to be either the drop target or the drag source.
+Examples can be found in any file that has a drag or drop component.

+React-dnd also supports custom drag layers, which allow the developer to change the drag preview or behaviour **after** the drag has begun.
+The react-dnd documentation has an example where dragged objects automatically snap to a grid as they are being dragged, and Flow.js uses it to display a constantly updating drag preview.

 #### Sample code